SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/session_variables/Adding_options_to_a_session_variable_control.md

 A list box can be populated in two ways.
 In the shape data field of type **SetVar**, you can

 - Specify a list of fixed values, or
 - Refer to a table parameter containing a number of values.

   By default, the primary key of a row is used as set value and the display key is used to display that value in the list box.
 From DataMiner 9.5.0/9.5.3 onwards, by default, the list is sorted by the display column.
 In previous versions of DataMiner, it is sorted by the primary key.

   The following options are available to override the default behavior:

-  - DisplayColumn=\[Column parameter ID\]: Show the value of this column and set the session variable to this value when it is selected in the list box.
+  - *DisplayColumn=\[Column parameter ID\]*: Show the value of this column and set the session variable to this value when it is selected in the list box.

-  - SetColumn=\[Column parameter ID\]: Set the value of the session variable to the value of this column.
+  - *SetColumn=\[Column parameter ID\]*: Set the value of the session variable to the value of this column.
 This overrides the DisplayColumn option as far as the set value is concerned.

-  - SortColumn=\[Column parameter ID\]: Sorts the items in the list box by the values of this column
+  - *SortColumn=\[Column parameter ID\]*: Sorts the items in the list box by the values of this column

 ### Linking two list box controls

 It is possible to link two list boxes.
 That way, when you select an item in the first list box, you will filter the values displayed in the second list box.

-In the second list box, use the SetVarOption “FKColumn” to define a foreign key relationship between the two datasets.
+In the second list box, use the SetVarOption "FKColumn" to define a foreign key relationship between the two datasets.
 In that option, specify the column in the second list box that contains the foreign keys that link to the first list box.

 Example: